 The timeline is as follows:

-- Until the end of the current funding scheme, we will issue two more calls, one in spring 2023 and one in summer 2023
+- Until the end of the current funding scheme, we will issue one more call in summer 2023

 Any question or request regarding this call can be addressed to [email protected].

 Conditions concerning EPFL internal Call for projects BeLEARN

 The BeLEARN funding is meant to support the launch of new collaborative research projects within the field of digital education.
 Researchers can contribute to the preparation, submission and implementation of larger collaborative projects between EPFL and its BeLEARN partners.

 The BeLEARN funding serves as a research seed in the field of “digital education” through the selective financing of translational research projects conducted in collaboration with at least one of the BeLEARN founding institutions.
 This funding is open to EPFL researchers only.
 Projects funded by BeLEARN funding are executed in the premises of the BeLEARN hub at Bern.

 The Center LEARN is handling the process related to BeLEARN funding (internal call, distribution of budget etc), in alignment with the EPFL representative in the BeLEARN consortium.
 They set up a jury and can involve additional experts from within or outside EPFL in the application review process.
 The jury decides on the attribution of funding.